Courtney Force: Television

 Courtney Force was featured with her family on A&E's reality show Driving Force.

 Personal life

 Courtney has two older sisters, Ashley and Brittany.
 She also has an older half-sister, Adria.
 Force attended Esperanza High School in Anaheim, California, where she was a cheerleader.
 In 2009, she participated in the Ford Fiesta movement and won the Internet's most popular agent award.
+In 2013, Force posed nude for ESPN’s The Body Issue magazine.
 She is married to IndyCar racer Graham Rahal, who is the son of 1986 Indianapolis 500 winner Bobby Rahal.
 In November 2020, she gave birth to a daughter, Harlan Ann Rahal.
-In September 2022 Courtney gave birth to Tinley Leighton Rahal and announced on her Facebook page she was stepping back from her roles at her foundation and sponsorship to be a mom.
+In September 2022, Courtney gave birth to Tinley Leighton Rahal and announced on her Facebook page she was stepping back from her roles at her foundation and sponsorship to be a mom.
+On October 17,2025 she gave birth to Fallon Ruth Rahal.